ogame-tbot/TBot/README.md

     * /stopautofarm - stop autofarm
     * /startautofarm - start autofarm

-## Settings Hot Reload
+### Settings Hot Reload

-TBot supports the editing of the settings even while it is running.
+TBot supports the editing of instance settings even while it is running.
 It will take care of turning on and off features as well as the specific feature config settings.

+**Hot reloading of instances is only partially supported at the moment.
+You can add and remove instances while the bot is running, but the feature is still in beta so there may be bugs.**

 ## Running on Windows